 Canadian Hydrographic Association

 Alexander, Lee; Ryan, Joseph F. Capt.; and Casey, Michael J., "Integrated Navigation System: Not a Sum of Its Parts" (2004).
-Center for Coastal and Ocean Mapping.
+Canadian Hydrographic Conference.
 297.